Kia Soul EV hatchback

 - Light steering

 Many manufacturers are scrambling to introduce their first electric cars, but not Kia.
 The Kia Soul EV is now in its second generation, and it joins the highly regarded e-Niro in Kia's fully electric range.
 It also moves the Soul into a new, EV-only era, because it's no longer available with petrol or diesel engines.

 While the original petrol Soul was a quirky, cheap and cheerful runaround, the new Soul EV is quite a bit more upmarket.
-It has a smoother, less polarising SUV-inspired design and the interior is well-appointed and equipped, as befitting a car that costs over £35,000 before the Government's Plug-in Car Grant is deducted.
+It has a smoother, less polarising SUV-inspired design and the interior is well-appointed and equipped, as befitting a car that costs over £35,000.

 Available only in the lavish First Edition trim, features such as a head-up display, wireless smartphone charging and a 10-speaker Harmon Kardon sound system all come as standard.
 There's plenty of room inside courtesy of the Soul's high roofline but the 315-litre boot may disappoint, as it's smaller than the boots in the latest crop of superminis.

 The advanced technology underneath the Soul EV's body goes some way to justifying the car’s price.
 It's fitted with a large 64kWh battery pack - the standard Nissan Leaf has a 40kWh pack - and a potent 201bhp electric motor.
 This gives it an impressive driving range of up to 280 miles, along with acceleration from 0-62mph in 7.9 seconds.